sripathikrishnan/jinjasql/README.md

 ```
 with bind parameters = ['2016-10-10', '2016-10-20', 1321]

-If organization was empty/falsy, the corresponding and clause
+If `request.organization` was empty/falsy, the corresponding and clause
 would be absent from the query, and the list of bind parameters
 would not have the organization id.

-Another benefit of JinjaSQL is externalization.
-Code littered with
-SQL statements is difficult to read.
-A common approach is to externalize
-the query, but build the dynamic portions in code.
-This is error-prone.
-With JinjaSQL, you can externalize the query building logic completely
-to a template file.
+## Why should I use JinjaSQL? ##

+SQL code has a lot of repetition.
+With JinjaSQL, you can eliminate repetition and keep your SQL [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+JinjaSQL lets you externalize your queries.
+You can keep your templates in files, in databases or in S3 or any place that makes sense for your application.

 ## When to use JinjaSQL ##